cloudify-cosmo/docs.getcloudify.org/content/user_guide/aws-vm.md

 We are now ready to run the install workflow.
 This will make everything come to life, Once complete you'll have a AWS instance up and running.

 {{% gsNote title="task-retries disclaimer" %}}
-Adding `--task-retries=9` is mandetory for AWS deployment, since we must wait for the instance to be initiated
+Adding `--task-retries=9` is recommended for AWS deployment, since we have no control no how long it will take for the instance to initialize.

+Setting the retires to 9 is the safest bet.
 {{< /gsNote >}}

 {{< gsHighlight  markdown  >}}